Cthenninger/NetworkDiagnosticTool/README.md

 The script is functional as is, provided you have the few required commands installed (and bash, of course).
 Written on Ubuntu Bash Shell.
 Output is standard JSON.

 Usage: ./networkConnectivityDiagnostic.sh [options...] <url>You can run this script by saving it as an executable and running it as normal

+badssl.com has some good resources to try this script with.